zachwills/sasspring/README.md

 # SASSpring (in development)

-An opinionated wrapper for Bootstrap (v3.2.0) that promotes clean and organized code.
+An opinionated wrapper by [Zach Wills](http://zachwills.net/) for Bootstrap (v3.2.0) that promotes clean and organized code.

 ## Getting Started